BEAST-Fitting/beast/docs/workflow.rst

   .. code-block:: console

-     $ beast.tools.run.create_physicsmodel --nsubs=5
+     $ python -m beast.tools.run.create_physicsmodel --nsubs=5

 *********************
 Artificial Star Tests
 *********************

 The observation model is based on artificial star tests (ASTs).
+More details about the BEAST AST code components can be found at :ref:`Artificial Star Input Lists <beast_generating_asts>`.

 The BEAST selects SEDs from the physics model grid.
 For each band, the range of fluxes in the model grid is split into bins (default=40, set by datamodel.ast_n_flux_bins), and models are randomly selected.
 The model is retained if there are fewer than the set number of models (default=50, set by datamodel.ast_n_per_flux_bin) in